 The movie that has had the most praise at this year’s Oscars, nabbing best picture, best director and best actress for Frances McDormand.
 This drama based on a book follows the character of Fern (McDormand) who after the closure of a mining pit and the downfall of the town where she lived, chooses to journey into the American wilderness and become a nomad.
 She meets with like-minded people and becomes part of a community of travellers, whilst staying as far away from society as she can.

-That’s kind of what let’s this down.
+That’s what really let’s this down.
 It’s very much just ‘is’ and lacks drama or anything that enables the story to develop.
-As an insight into a lifestyle and of the human experience, it’s effective but as anything else it ultimately falls flat.
+As an insight into a lifestyle and of the human experience, it’s interesting but as anything else it ultimately falls flat.

 So what made this film a Best Picture contender/winner?
 Is it Hollywood politics again or lack of competition?
 I sometimes wonder lately what might have happened had Dune gotten a release last year and THAT won Best Picture.
 Or if Tenet had pinched it (Academy voters assuming it must have been another intellectual Nolan triumph because it flew right over their heads).
 Hindsight seems to indicate most Best Pictures are wildly off the mark.